ABWMS Board of Directors and Emeritus Diplomates

 Richard Simman, MD, FACS, FACCWS

-Dr. Simman is the founding president and chair of the American Board of Wound Medicine and Surgery, past president of the American College of Clinical Wound Specialists (ACCWS), current editor in chief of the journal of the college and sits on the editorial review board of the Annals of Plastic Surgery.
-President and Founding Chair of Simman Wound Care and Fellowships.org He is clinical Professor at the department of Pharmacology and Toxicology and Dermatology at Wright State University Boonshoft School of Medicine in Dayton, Ohio, Clinical Professor of Surgery at the University of Toledo.
+Dr. Simman is the founding president and chair of the American Board of Wound Medicine and Surgery, past president of the American College of Clinical Wound Specialists (ACCWS), past editor in chief of the journal of the college and sits on the editorial board of the Annals of Plastic Surgery, the Journal of Wound Care (UK) and IJWC.

 Co-Director of the Wound Care Program at Jobst Vascular Institute/ProMedica Health System, Toledo, Ohio.

-His background includes training in General Surgery at St. Luke’s-Roosevelt Hospital Center, Columbia University in New York, NY and a Plastic Surgery residency at Providence Hospital and Medical Centers in Southfield..
-In addition, he completed a Burn Fellowship followed by a Research Fellowship at the State University of New York at Stony Brook.
+His background includes training in General Surgery at St. Luke’s-Roosevelt Hospital Center, Columbia University in New York, NY and a Plastic Surgery residency at Providence Hospital and Medical Centers in Southfield.
+In addition, he completed a Burn Fellowship followed by a Wound Healing/Cultured Keratinocytes Research Fellowship at the State University of New York at Stony Brook.

-He has published over 110 peer-reviewed papers, abstracts, letters and book chapters.
+He has published over 200 peer-reviewed papers, editorials, abstracts, letters and book chapters.

 Rummana Aslam, MD, FAAPMR